hyprland-community/hpr-scratcher/README.md

 allow to hide the window when the focus is lost when set to "hide"

+### margin (optional)

+number of pixels for the margin

 # Changelog

 # WIP

-- offset is now optional
+- the offset is now optional
+- the margin can be configured now
+- FIX: fast repetition of show/hide sequences
 - FIX: automatic hide on focus lost doesn't trigger before the window takes the focus

 # 0.3.0